Call for Proposals

 Five research grants will be awarded, each with budgets ranging from $10,000 to $20,000 CAD.

 The deadline to apply is April 15th, 2021 at midnight EST. Projects must be completed within 24 months from the award date.

 CYRRC promotes research partnership between academics and SPOs.
 All projects should involve at least one academic partner, and at least one SPO partner (e.g. settlement agency, community organization, school board, etc).

-CYRRC collaborators and partners (i.e., members who were part of CYRRC’s partnership grant application) from any research cluster are eligible to apply, with preference given to members of the language, literacy, and learning research cluster.
+CYRRC collaborators and partners (i.e., members who were part of CYRRC’s partnership grant application) from any research cluster are eligible to apply, with preference given to members of the Integration research cluster.
 Students and associate members are ineligible to apply directly but may partner with a CYRRC collaborator.

 Funds may be held by either the SPO or academic partner.
 However, for projects where Research Ethics Board (REB) review is required, including but not limited to research involving human subjects, funds must be held by the institution where the ethics review will take place.

 CYRRC projects must have a clear focus on refugee children, youth, or families.
 Additionally, all projects must:

 • Demonstrate a knowledge mobilization (KMb) plan that includes products targeted at academic and non academic audiences (please refer to our KMb guidance note for details).